-CARPET CARE AND MOISTURE MANAGEMENT
+5. CARPET CARE AND MOISTURE MANAGEMENT:

 The carpet must be cleaned when it shows signs of discoloration or traffic patterns.
 A steam cleaning system must be used to clean the carpet unless otherwise noted in your warranty information.
 To manage moisture from the cleaning process, the cleaning system needs to be capable of extracting the excess water from the carpet after it has been cleaned.

-IMPORTANT: Be sure the carpet is thoroughly dry before closing up the RV for storage.
-Water from the cleaning process can cause significant damage to the RV if the carpet is not completely dry before closing up the motorhome for an extended period.
+IMPORTANT: Be sure the carpet is thoroughly dry before closing up the motorhome for storage.
+Water from the cleaning process can cause significant damage to the motorhome if the carpet is not completely dry before closing up the motorhome for an extended period.

-CLEANING TILE AND WOOD FLOORS
+6. CLEANING TILE AND INFINITY WOVEN FLOORS: